 Above is the famous inside zone stick RPO concept.
-This concept is one of the easiest for the quarterback to read, and it’s beneficial.
+This concept is easiest for the quarterback to read, and it’s beneficial.

 First, the offensive line is going to block the normal inside zone.
-This means they are going to double team if they have a player in their gap.
+This means they will double team if they have a player in their gap.
 If there’s no player in the gap, they will work up to the second level.
 This is where the offensive line needs to be cautious.

 If the offensive lineman blocks more than 3 yards up the field, the referee may call an illegal man downfield penalty on the offense.
 This is why the offense needs to make sure they delay a 1/2 second before actually running to their second-level block.

-While the offensive line is blocking an inside zone, the 3 receivers will run the stick concept.
+The three receivers will run the stick concept while the offensive line blocks an inside zone.
 This means that the inside receiver will be running a hitch.
-The second receiver will run an out route, and the outside receiver will a fade route.
+The second receiver will run an out route, and the outside receiver will run a fade route.

 The quarterback will hand the football off because the linebacker will not be able to fill his gap, and it will give an advantage to the offense.

 RPOs can be run at any time, on any down.
 Teams have started to get rid of their quick game and replaced it with RPOs.
-The great thing about running RPOs is that they require defenses to change what they’re playing.
+The great thing about running RPOs is that they require defenses to change their playing.

 For example, if a team is a quarters coverage team, they will not cover the stick RPO because the conflict defender will always be wrong.

 RPOs are great for keeping defenses off-balance.
-They can be run at any field area and can be thrown for 5 or 10 yards down the field.
+They can be run at any field area and thrown 5 or 10 yards down the field.
 This all depends on how the offensive line delays their downfield blocking.

-There is a big difference between play-action, zone read, and RPO’s.
-We broke down the differences here; that way, you’re able to identify them properly.
+There is a big difference between play-action, zone read, and RPOs.
+We broke down the differences here; that way, you’re able to identify them correctly.

 RPOs can be very hard to stop.
 Not only are they frustrating to stop if they’re not controlled early in the game, but the offense will also thrive throughout the game.

-To stop the RPO, the team must do 2 things:
+To stop the RPO, the team must do two things: